 Knowing how to wash your hair seems pretty basic, right?
 Well, you’d think so.
-But did you know that there’s a high possibility we haven’t been doing it quite right?
-So then, what is the correct way to wash your hair, you ask?
-From frequency to techniques, and even the drying process, we’ve sifted through all the conflicting information to give you a smart, concise guide of helpful tips to help improve your hair washing routine.
-Read on for a better hair day tomorrow.
+But there’s a good possibility that you haven’t been doing it the right way.
+So then, what is the correct way of washing hair, you ask?
+From frequency to techniques to even the drying process, we’ve sifted through all the conflicting information to give you a smart, concise guide on how to wash hair the best and most effective way possible.
+Read on:

 That said, finding the right frequency for you is a fine art of trial and error.
-Making it a daily ritual probably isn’t the best idea, but it really depends on what makes you comfortable and what’s best for your hair type.
-As natural hair is usually dryer than other types, once a week will probably suffice, however, if you have fine hair, you may need to up the frequency of washing to help remove sebum that can weigh hair down, making it look limp.
+Making it a daily ritual probably isn’t always the best idea, but it really depends on what makes you comfortable and what’s best for your hair type.

 Technique is also important.
-You might think that the more vigorous you are with the rubbing and scratching, the more thorough you’re being, but the truth is, this method can be too harsh for your scalp and will cause hair tips to break.
+You might think that the more vigorous you are with the rubbing and scratching, the more thorough you’re being, but the truth is, this method can be too harsh for your scalp and may even cause breakage.

 The Perfect Products for You

 The right shampoo and conditioner for your hair type can make a world of difference to both your hair washing routine and the way it looks and feels afterward.
 We know this can sometimes be a drawn-out process of trial and error, but pay attention to the labels and pick products for the hair type you have, not the hair type you want.

 Again, the technique is everything; when you’re applying shampoo, concentrate your efforts on massaging the scalp to remove excess oils and product build-up.
 And as for conditioner?
 Keep it on the lengths and ends, and remember to leave on for at least 1-2 minutes.